Lumen00/turtlebot3_follow/README.md

 You are now ready to run either the simulation or real robot operations.

 ### Running w/ Simulation
 Navigate to the directory `catkin_ws/src/turtlebot3_follow/src/follow_sim` and open the code in vscode (or your editor of choice).
 From line 386 onwards, comment and uncomment lines which specify if they are for simulation or the real robot.
+This will optimise communication with the simulated robot for more responsive movement, but the code will run regardless of the change.

 This section of the guide will require you to open four terminals.
 Run the following commands in order in each terminal.
 Note that the virtual turtlebot model used here is the waffle, which comes with an in-built RGB-D camera.
 1. `roscore`